imrushi/imrushi.github.io/content/posts/vscode-extension-ory.md

 {{< figure src="/img/ory/tunnel-running-process.png" alt="Tunnel" position="center" style="border-radius: 8px;" caption="Tunnel Running Process" captionPosition="center" >}}

-Overall, during the development process, I faced lots of errors (which is usual), got stuck on how it should be implemented, and did lots of research for weeks.
+Overall, during the development process, I faced lots of errors (which is expected), got stuck on how it should be implemented, and did lots of research for weeks.
 It was fun.

 ## What I Learn